ravinitheshreddy/SubtlePropaganda/README.md

 # SubtlePropaganda

-This is a project repository for the DH-412 Semester project that analyses the Hollywood and US Department of Defence Collaboration.
+This is a project repository for the DH-412 History and the Digital 2021 Course project that analyses the Hollywood and U.S. Department of Defence Collaboration.

 ## Abstract